Finrood/Travelling-salesman-Problem-Genetic-Algorithm/README.md

 ###### Made in 2019

 This Java project implements a solution to the Traveling Salesman Problem (TSP) using a genetic algorithm.
-The Traveling Salesman Problem is a classic optimization problem where the goal is to find the shortest possible route that visits a set of cities and returns to the starting city.
+The Traveling Salesman Problem is a classic optimization problem where the goal is to find the shortest possible route that visits a set of cities.

 ## Algorithm Overview